friendlycosmonaut/save_and_log/README.md

 ```
 Log.PRINT("Game starting up...")
 Log.TODO("Inventory should appear, work incomplete.")
-Log.ERROR("This code path should not have run - we are crashing on purpose to alert dev!")
+Log.CRASH("This code path should not have run - we are crashing on purpose to alert dev!")
 ```